-Yet, considering how complicated human behavior can be, we end up falling in pattern.
-Yes, we form a pattern for the freedom.
-Anything out of that box is labeled as “changed behavior” or even “betrayal”!
+Yet, considering how complicated human behaviour can be, we end up falling in pattern.
+Yes, we form a pattern for freedom.
+Anything out of that box is labeled as “changed behaviour” or even “betrayal”!
 Statements like ‘I like to accept my friends the away they are’ are in trend.
 But just there!
 These things are hardly applied in practical relationships.
 We have standard frames: cool people, studious ones, the fashionable chicks, the senti dude, serious types, fakes, bitches and even the stepping stones, if nothing from these then weirdos!
 Yes, we do.
 Every person we meet has to fit in some or the other frame.

 In our boundaries for freedom, we have a detailed list of rights and wrongs!
-I am not supporting the anti-social fellas trying to destroy the mankind or killing humanity in their attempt to attain peace.
+I am not supporting the anti-social fellas trying to destroy mankind or killing humanity in their attempt to attain peace.
 I am just trying to understand why it is difficult for us to accept people the way they are without being judgmental?
 I believe in a simple theory that every single thing in the universe is there for a reason.
 Implying, we simply need to let things be.

-How much ever I want to and try to, I may not be able practice this theory most of the times (thanks to the habits and standard behavior I have imbibed all my life) and end up judging people but then once I am back to my senses I let it go.
+How much ever I want to and try to, I may not be able practice this theory most of the time (thanks to the habits and standard behavior I have imbibed all my life) and end up judging people but then once I am back to my senses I let it go.
 I explain this to myself that we humans are continuously controlled by dynamic emotions.
 Do we have something called “standardized emotions”?
 We, at least, try to have those.